 A question I’ve been hearing a lot of recently is “So what do you normally write?
 What is your passion?”
-My auto response has been that I write science fiction with an eye to fantasy but the more I think about it, the more that isn’t true.
+My auto response has been that I write science fiction with an eye to fantasy, but the more I think about it, the more that isn’t true.

 The truth is I write a lot and I’ve always discounted my horror writing as being my slack off pieces.
 But that’s not what horror is to me at all, it’s just a different sort of release, a different style of imagining.
 Most of my short stories are horror and many novels have a bent towards that.
 But these aren’t slack off pieces or throw away bits.
 They just come from a different part of my psyche and refuse to conform to rules.
-In trying to make them fit for traditional publishing I do feel like I’d have to sacrifice the integrity of the story, but that doesn’t mean they mean any less to me… just that I won’t be querying them.
+In trying to make them fit for traditional publishing, I do feel like I’d have to sacrifice the integrity of the story, but that doesn’t mean are any less worthwhile to me… just that I won’t be querying them.
 So I feed them to the ravenous beast that is Wattpad, where they meet a few appreciative eyes.

 Horror Novel Cover

-The reason I think I see my sci-fi/fantasy as being ‘what I really write’ is that those are the works I am willing to go through a gazillion drafts.
+The reason I think I see my sci-fi/fantasy as being “what I really write” is that those are the works I am willing to go through a gazillion drafts.
 They are the babies whose basic nature does not seem averse to traditional publishing.
-I recently tried to put a fantasy novel up on Wattpad, or the beginning to one, and there is this horror in me that I’ve now killed this novels chances for publication.
+I recently tried to put a fantasy novel up on Wattpad, or the beginning to one, and there is this horror in me that I’ve now killed this novel’s chances for publication.
 But it’s a tight spot.
-Having only horror and horror sci-fi visible means that any agent considering my sci-fi/fantasy works is going to say ‘Wow, she doesn’t really write what she’s pitching.’
+Having only horror and horror sci-fi visible means that any agent considering my sci-fi/fantasy works is going to say “Wow, she doesn’t really write what she’s pitching.”

 In conclusion, this is one big vent.
 I write prolifically.
 I write because I must.
 I write because I’m inspired whether that inspiration be a shiver that crawled up my spine while darting across a dark parking lot, a fascination with gothic heroine’s and their kidnappability, a desire to build a world to suit a spiffy MMO character (Yes…this is how several of my characters have come to me…don’t judge.)

 I write how I read.
 My bookshelves became acquainted with Christopher Pike when I was twelve.
 They met their first fantasy heroine when I was eight.
 Science fiction came later but in a rush as I drank in old classics and newer gems.
 Telling someone which of these genres I read would be impossible because the truth is I read them all.
 I’ve even been known to sneak in a steamy romance when no one was looking…saved some of those too…they are all missing covers.
-I read and write fantasy because the world we live in can feel like a trap and a release has an exotic beauty to it.
+I read and write fantasy because the world we live in can feel like a trap.
+A release has an exotic beauty to it.
 I write sci-fi because I like to play god, toy with worlds, universes, cultures.
 I read sci-fi because I like to be part of other authors playing the same god games I do.
-And I read and write horror because something about the dark undercurrent of fear makes me feel alive.
+And I read and write horror because the dark undercurrent of fear makes me feel alive.

 Step inside my office and you might know I’m a writer.
 You might know I dabble in painting and charcoal.
 But you’d definitely know I’m a reader.
 Besides my six foot bookcase double stacked with things ranging from Madame Bovary to Neverwhere to the complete works of Shakespeare, my desk is littered with well-worn tomes, odd books stick out from behind knick-knacks.
 In fact, there is a volume of Greek Tragedies sticking out from under my desk.